The exponential tail of inflationary fluctuations: consequences for primordial black holes: Implications for primordial black hole formation

 This is also consistent with the results of \Ref{Pattison:2017mbe}, see Sec.~5.4 of that reference, where the same conclusion was reached for potentials of the type $v=v_0(1+\alpha\phi^p)$, although these potentials were restricted to positive field values.
 This suggests that our findings are independent of the order of the polynomial (here cubic) that realises the flat inflection point.

 \paragraph{Tilted inflection-point potential} If the inflection-point potential is tilted with a slope $\alpha$ smaller than the upper bound~\eqref{eq:quasi:flat:inflection:point:cond:alpha}, the effect of the slope is negligible and one recovers a quasi flat inflection-point potential, which we just saw overproduces PBHs.
 If $\alpha$ is larger however, such that the condition~\eqref{eq:quasi:flat:inflection:point:cond:alpha:nowell} is satisfied, one recovers an almost constant-slope potential in the wide-well regime, with $\dphiwell$ given by \Eq{eq:dphiwell:tilted:inflection:point}.
 This implies that $\alpha\Mp/\dphiwell \propto \sqrt{\alpha\beta} $, which is much smaller than one because of \Eq{eq:cond:sr:tilted:inflection:case:constant:slope}.
 Therefore, the second of the conditions~\eqref{eq:alpha:min:overproduction} is not satisfied, and PBHs are overproduced too.
-This is confirmed by the numerical results of \Fig{fig:beta_inflection_linear} where one can check that, when $\phi\neq\phi_0$, $\beta_\mathrm{f}>1$ as soon as the slow-roll conditions are satisfied (this explains why all the solid curves intersect at around the same point, where $\beta_\mathrm{f}\sim 1$, and at the boundary of the slow-roll condition).
-As a consequence, the previous conclusion extends to tilted inflection-point models: PBHs are always overproduced if one approaches the inflection point without violating slow roll.
+This is confirmed by the numerical results of \Fig{fig:beta_inflection_linear} where one can check that, when $\beta = 50 \alpha^3$ and $v_0^2\beta/\alpha^3>10^{-5}$, $\beta_\text{f}(\phi)\gtrsim10^{-16}$ as soon as the slow-roll conditions are satisfied [which here are taken to be $\alpha\cdot\beta=0.1$, see \Eq{eq:cond:sr:tilted:inflection:case:constant:slope}].
+We also highlight in red the region where the mean number of \efolds{} taken to cross the inflection point is larger than $60$, which is inconsistent with CMB observations.
+It is to be noted that as $v_0^2\beta/\alpha^3$ is reduced, the distance between the poles of the characteristic function decreases, and one approaches a continuum of eigenvalues $\Lambda_n$.
+Higher-order terms in the expansion~\eqref{eq:tail_expansion} then become important, and we find the PBH abundance to be smaller than what the leading term alone would suggest.
+As a consequence, although it remains true that in general, PBHs are overproduced if one approaches the inflection point without violating slow roll, it may be possible to design fine-tuned situations where slow roll is only mildly violated and the overproduction problem is avoided.
+In addition, we compare in \Fig{fig:full_vs_gaussian} the PBH abundance obtained by solving the full PDF, with the Gaussian approximation.
+Because the latter does not capture the exponential tail, it underestimates $\beta_\mathrm{f}$ by many orders of magnitude.